Options for managing inventory in Xero

-Alternatively, for some organizations an inventory add-on product might be more appropriate.
+Alternatively, for some organizations an inventory app might be more appropriate.
 For example, an organization which manufactures goods, sells goods before it purchases them, or has other specialized inventory needs.

 Xero won't permit your organization to have negative inventory.
 Talk to your advisor if you're unsure which method is right for your organization.

 - When would you use tracked items?

 - When would you use a combination of untracked items and tracked items?

 - When would an inventory app be more suitable for your organization?

 Elsewhere in Help Center:

 You can choose one of the 2 options for managing inventory, or a combination of both options.
 The options are:

 Untracked items are goods or services you can specify on transactions such as sales invoices, bills, quotes and purchase orders.
 Xero does not track quantities on hand or total value.

 Tracked items are goods where Xero tracks quantities on hand and total value.